be-great/Big_Data_Analytics_in_Healthcare/README.md

 ## Connection To Current Project
 This project aims to create a localized, lightweight LLM for domain-specific applications, with a case study on Healthcare Management.
 Parquet is used to compress data and speed up loading during processing.
 Faiss builds a vector-based knowledge base, enabling efficient retrieval without memorizing all data, reducing memory usage and improving scalability.
 QLoRA fine-tunes the LLM on domain-specific tasks using low-rank adapters, reducing both computation and memory requirements.
+##  Motivations
+Before the rise of machine learning, earlier models struggled to understand the context of long sentences.
+To improve language understanding and create a general-purpose model, large language models (LLMs) were introduced.
+Businesses and sectors began to see new technological solutions to help them stay ahead of the curve and introduced new roles, such as the Prompt Engineer, to optimize LLM behavior.
+Therefore, when using external large language model (LLM) providers, companies faced new challenges regarding data privacy.
+That is why this project has been developed.

+# Background
+Recent work on BLoRA and quantized adapters shows that memory-efficient fine-tuning can still keep strong accuracy by balancing adapter dimensions and aligning with block-wise quantization.
+These methods make lightweight clinical models more practical for hospital analytics and scalable medical NLP.
+[1] Studies on FAISS highlight its ability to handle million-scale vectors using flat, HNSW, IVF, and PQ-based indexes.[2]
+Work combining FAISS with a T5 model for radiology summarization showed that retrieval improves semantic and clinical consistency but with the limitation of some factual issues.
+This makes FAISS suitable for fast retrieval over large clinical embeddings and similarity-based healthcare applications  [3] Research comparing Parquet, ORC, and Arrow showed that Parquet gives the best compression, ORC excels in selective queries, and Arrow provides fast in-memory access.
+[4]

+1. Shen, A., Lai, Z., Li, D., & Hu, X. (2025).
+Optimizing Fine-Tuning in Quantized Language Models: An In-Depth Analysis of Key Variables.
+Computers, Materials & Continua, 82(1), 307–325. https://doi.org/10.32604/cmc.2024.057491
+2. Douze, M., Guzhva, A., Deng, C., Johnson, J., Szilvasy, G., Mazaré, P.-E., Lomeli, M., Hosseini, L., & Jégou, H. (2025).
+The FAISS library.
+IEEE Transactions on Big Data. https://doi.org/10.1109/TBDATA.2025.3618474
+3. Arısoy, A. (2025).
+A Hybrid Retrieval-And-Generation Framework for Radiology Report Summarization With FAISS Indexing and T5 Transformers.
+Süleyman Demirel Üniversitesi Fen Bilimleri Enstitüsü Dergisi, 29(2), 483–492. https://doi.org/10.19113/sdufenbed.1739565
+4. Ao Shen , Zhiquan Lai , Dongsheng Li , Xiaoyu Hu (2025).
+Data formats in analytical DBMSs: performance trade-offs and future directions.
+The VLDB Journal, 34, 30. https://doi.org/10.1007/s00778-025-00911-1

 ## The Datasets That Have Been Used
 1. https://www.kaggle.com/datasets/kanakbaghel/hospital-management-dataset